graphql/composite-schemas-spec/spec/Appendix A -- Field Selection.md

 `Float`, `String`, `Boolean`, `Null`, or `Enum`), a list (`ListValue`), an input object (`ObjectValue`), or a `Variable`.

-Within the scope of the {FieldSelection}, the relationship between input and output is established by defining the `Value` of the argument as a selection of fields from the output object.
+Within the scope of the {FieldSelectionMap}, the relationship between input and output is established by defining the `Value` of the argument as a selection of fields from the output object.

 Yet only certain types of `Value` have a semantic meaning.